crowdsecurity/cs-wordpress-bouncer/docs/USER_GUIDE.md

 - In this mode, a setting file `inc/standalone-settings.php` will be generated each time you save the CrowdSec plugin configuration from the WordPress admin. **Make sure this file is not publicly accessible.** [See security note above](#security).

+- This mode requires to have the plugin installed in the `wp-content/plugins/crowdsec` folder.
+This is the default installation folder of WordPress plugins.

 Adding an `auto_prepend_file` directive can be done in different ways: